 Special registration times with evening hours are scheduled before each term for in-person registration.
 Continuing students may register by mail, by fax, or in person.
 New students are required to follow the admission procedures described on the Admission Requirements page and to register in person, either during regular office hours, at the special registration times, or by appointment.
 Before registering, new students must schedule an interview to obtain initial academic guidance.

 A registration deadline is set, after which time a late fee is charged to continuing students.
-For the Summer 2016 term, the deadline is Friday, April 29, 2016.
+For the Fall 2016 term, the deadline is Friday, July 29, 2016.
 Late registrations can be accepted, however (with payment of the late fee), until the first class meeting.
 Registration after the first meeting of a class requires the approval of both the instructor and the Dean.
 Continuing students must meet all previous financial obligations to St. Mary’s before they are permitted to register for a new term.
 After students register, the registrar’s office sends a schedule confirmation by mail.

 St. Mary’s Ecumenical Institute reserves the right to limit enrollment in any course or to cancel any course for insufficient enrollment, in which case students will be notified and full reimbursement will be made.